Vicphysics

 • by bank transfer, an email is generated with the details of the Vicphysics bank account.

-Max number of students per school: To enable more schools to participate, there was an initial maximum of six (6) students per school.
-For regional events up to 12 students could be accommodated.
+Max number of students per school: To enable more schools to participate, there was an initial maximum of twelve (12) students per school.

 Booking: